Krzysztof Ratajski

+Nicknamed "the Polish Eagle", Ratajski is regarded as the best Polish player in the sport's history.
+He has represented Poland at the PDC World Cup of Darts 11 times; in 2010, 2013, and then every year from 2016 onwards.
+At the 2023 World Cup, Ratajski and his teammate Krzysztof Kciuk set the world record for highest pairs three-dart average, with a 118.10 average against Lithuania.

 Career

-Ratajski's first major run came in the 2007 Czech Open where he reached the semi finals.
+Ratajski's first major run came in the 2007 Czech Open where he reached the semi-finals.
 He gained notable wins over Joey ten Berge and local player Marek Polak, eventually losing to Patrick Loos who won the tournament.
-He then went on to win the 2008 Denmark Open, a tournament previously won by the likes of John Lowe, Eric Bristow, Phil Taylor and Raymond van Barneveld.
-He defeated Hungary's Nándor Bezzeg, Finland's Marko Kantele and Belgian Geert De Vos en route to the final where he beat Fabian Roosenbrand.
+He then went on to win the 2008 Denmark Open, defeating Hungary's Nándor Bezzeg, Finland's Marko Kantele and Belgian Geert De Vos en route to the final where he beat Fabian Roosenbrand.

 On 4 December 2008 Ratajski qualified for the 2009 BDO World Darts Championship, earning one of five spots available.
 He earned notable wins over former qualifier Ian Jones and Mike Veitch before beating Robbie Green to qualify, becoming the first Polish player to qualify for either world championship.
 The next day, Ratajski took part in the 2008 Winmau World Masters, but lost in the very first round to Denmark's Stig Jorgensen.
 Ratajski then lost in the first round of the 2009 World Championship to Edwin Max.

 Ratajski represented Poland in the inaugural PDC World Cup of darts in partnership with Krzysztof Kciuk.
 They lost 2–6 in the first round to New Zealand, who were represented by Phillip Hazel and Warren Parry.
 He did not feature in the tournament again until 2013, once more with Kciuk, and they progressed to the last 16 by finishing second in Group E thanks to beating Gibraltar 5–2.
 They played the host nation Germany, who were represented by Jyhan Artut and Andree Welge, and were defeated 5–2.

 He lost in the semi-finals of the 2015 Polish Open 5–2 to Scott Waites.
-Ratajski made his European Tour debut at the 2015 European Darts Trophy and was edged out 6–5 by Adam Hunt in the first round.
+Ratajski made his PDC European Tour debut at the 2015 European Darts Trophy and was edged out 6–5 by Adam Hunt in the first round.
 He was knocked out 3–2 by Martin Adams in the last 16 of the World Masters.